 Food and restaurants

-In addition to seafood and fish dishes, gyro kebabs are loved all over the country.
+In addition to seafood and fish dishes, local delicacies include pita gyros, which Albanians love all over the country.
+There are also plenty of pizza and pasta restaurants available.

 The shopping possibilities is Saranda are scarce.
 There are several clothing shops in the town, but the selection is limited, mainly consisting of local clothing brands.
 Big international clothing brands are not available in Saranda.

-In the mornings, local street vendors gather by the beach promenade on Rruga Joniat to sell all sorts of artisan products, especially lamb wool products are popular.
+In the mornings, local street vendors gather by the beach promenade Rruga Jonianet on the harbour side to sell all sorts of artisan products, especially lamb wool products are popular.

 Prices in Saranda